initiumlv/jumis-api/README.md

 composer require initiumlv/jumis-api
 ```

-### Laravel Integration
+### Laravel Integration (Optional)

-After installing the package, publish the configuration file:
+If you are using Laravel, you can publish the configuration file:

 ```bash
 php artisan vendor:publish --provider="Initium\Jumis\Api\JumisApiServiceProvider"